jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

     text outside string

 `text outside string` will be wrongly highlighted.
-That's because once  `:syn region` has found its start,  it doesn't care whether it can also find its ending.
+That's  because once  `:syntax  region` has  found its  start,  it doesn't  care whether it can also find its ending.

 ## How to highlight strings surrounded by `"` withouth considering `\"` as the end of a string?

-    syn region xString start=/"/ skip=/\\"/ end=/"/
+    syntax region xString start=/"/ skip=/\\"/ end=/"/
-    hi link xString String
+    highlight link xString String

 Here's what would be highlighted for the following text: